VIP MED Klinik

 Sweating Botox

-Excessive sweating negatively affects social and business life.
-Some people face the problem of excessive sweating not only in summer but in all seasons.
-People sweat excessively, mostly due to structural reasons.
-Pregnancy, menopause, thyroid diseases, heart diseases, lung diseases, diabetes, and obesity trigger excessive sweating.
-Excessive sweating is seen in the armpits, hands, and feet.
+Excessive sweating negatively affects both social and professional life.
+Some people experience excessive sweating not only during summer but throughout the entire year.
+In most cases, excessive sweating occurs due to structural reasons.
+Pregnancy, menopause, thyroid disorders, heart and lung diseases, diabetes, and obesity can trigger excessive sweating.
+It is most commonly observed in the underarms, hands, and feet.

-Botox, which is one of the most popular medical aesthetic procedures today, has also started to be used against the problem of excessive sweating.
-Sweating botox is a practical and effective procedure with minimal risk.
+Botox, one of the most popular medical aesthetic procedures today, is also effectively used to treat excessive sweating.
+Sweating botox is a practical and effective treatment with minimal risk.

 How Is It Performed?

-Since sweating botox is a medical aesthetic procedure, it does not have serious complications or risks.
-Generally, temporary bruising and swelling can be seen in the application area.
-These bruises and swelling go away on their own within a few days.
+Since sweating botox is a medical aesthetic procedure, it does not involve serious risks or complications.
+In rare cases, temporary bruising or swelling may occur at the injection site, which resolves spontaneously within a few days.